 This is for the serious smartphone addict.
-If you’re constantly on Pokemon Go, Snapchatting your friends or Skyping or Facetiming a lot of business contacts, then the Mega Plan could be for you.
+If you are constantly Snapchatting your friends or Skyping or Facetiming a lot of business contacts, then the Mega Plan could be for you.
 It features unlimited national calls and SMS, as well as 7GB of data.
 Also included is 250 international call minutes, which makes calling overseas colleagues easy.

 Lebara ‘Unlimited’ Plan

-If you’re the type of person to have exotic friends scattered around the globe that you’ve made from your travels, exchanges or business trips, this plan might suit you.
-Keep Fabio on the line for longer, with unlimited standard international calls to 60 countries.
-Also included is unlimited calls and SMS, as well as 5GB of data.
+If you’re the type of person to have exotic friends scattered around the globe that you’ve made from your travel, exchanges or business trips, then this plan might suit you.
+You get a pretty generous international calling allowance, with unlimited standard international calls to 60 countries.
+Also included are unlimited calls and SMS, as well as 10GB of data.
+However, to get 10GB of data, you must elect to auto-recharge online, instead of recharging instore or through manually recharging.
+If you don’t auto-recharge online the plan reverts to 5GB data.
+You also get $5 of credit for other countries not included in the 60-country list.
 This is a do-anything kind of plan that has an edge over the competition due to the unlimited international calls.

 How does Lebara compare to other providers?

 Lebara’s plans compare favourably in terms of inclusions.
 Though surprisingly its cheapest plan does not really favour as well with the competition.
 Other telcos frequently offers at least unlimited SMS for a comparable price, with 1GB of data or more.

 - $10 over 30 days, cheap national and international rates